synaptecltd/slipstream/README.md

 # Slipstream

 Slipstream is a method for lossless compression of power system data.
+It is tailored for efficiently handling sensor waveform data streams, including at high sample rates.
+It provides much higher compression performance than generic approaches such as gzip, and with faster message encoding and decoding.
+It can be used for streaming data in real-time, or storing waveform captures to files.
+This can significantly reduce data bandwidth requirements and latency.

 ## Example usage